Credit Cards Travel Credit Cards

 A $300 annual travel credit that is effortless to use

-I'm particularly excited about the Sapphire Reserve's $300 annual travel credit, which is one of the most generous and flexible among premium travel cards.
+I find the Sapphire Reserve's $300 annual travel credit to be particularly exciting because it's one of the most generous and flexible among premium travel cards.
 While some other cards limit their credits to specific purchases like airline incidentals, Chase's travel credit automatically applies to a wide variety of travel expenses, such as:

 • Airfare